 Some cancer patients only experience chemo brain for a short time, while others experience it for years.

 Researchers are working to find answers to the many questions regarding the memory changes that cancer patients who receive chemotherapy experience.
+Cognitive rehab is being studied to try and prevent patients from experiencing chemo brain.
+If there is a clinical trial related to prevention, it is worth considering since it’s still so misunderstood and needs more research to be done on it.
 While there is still much to learn, it’s clear that chemo brain can be a frustrating and debilitating side effect of cancer and its treatments.

 Signs and symptoms of chemo brain